joshuaeckroth/csci221-website/guide/proficiency-exams.markdown

 Exams will take place twice in the semester.
 You can choose which of the major topics that make up your individual examination on each exam day.
-Due to time, you will be asked to perform a random subset of actions.
+You will be asked to perform operations similar to but not identical to the ones below.
 You cannot use notes while being examined.

 ## Linux